A characterization of Continuous Logic by using quantale-valued logics: Abstract

 \section{Abstract}

 In this paper, we propose a generalization of Continuous Logic (\cite{BeBeHeUs}) where the distances take values in suitable co-quantales (in the way as it was proposed in \cite{Fla97}).
 By assuming suitable conditions (e.g., being co-divisible, co-Girard and a $\mathbf{V}$-domain), we provide, as test questions, a proof of a version of the Tarski-Vaught test (Proposition~\ref{test de Tarski-Vaught}) and \L o\'s Theorem (Theorem~\ref{Teorema de Los}) in our setting.
+Iovino proved in \cite{Io01} that there is no any logic extending (equivalent logics to) Continuous Logic satisfying both Countable Tarski-Vaught chain Theorem and Compactness Theorem.
+Since $[0,1]$ satisfies all of the assumptions given above, we get new logics by dropping any of those assumptions.

 \textbf{Keywords.} {metric structures, lattice valued logics, co-quantales, co-Girard, co-divisibility, domains, Tarski-Vaught test, \L o\'s theorem}.